One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: Introduction

 The answer to this question is \emph{affirmative}.
-Motivated by our theoretical analysis, we propose a two-pronged adversarial defense called \emph{\textbf{D}istributional-\textbf{D}iscrepancy-based \textbf{A}dversarial \textbf{D}efense} (DDAD).
+Motivated by our theoretical analysis, we propose a two-pronged adversarial defense called \emph{\textbf{D}istributional-discrepancy-based \textbf{A}dversarial \textbf{D}efense} (DAD).
 Specifically, we leverage an advanced MMD statistic (named MMD-OPT) in our pipeline, which is obtained by maximizing the testing power of MMD (see Algorithm \ref{alg: mmd-opt}).
-MMD-OPT serves two roles: in the training phase of the denoiser (see Algorithm \ref{alg: dad}), MMD-OPT serves as a \emph{`guider'} that can help minimize the distributional discrepancies between AEs and CEs.
-Then, by simultaneously minimizing the cross-entropy loss, we aim to train a denoiser that can minimize the distributional discrepancy towards the direction of making the classification correct; in the inference phase (see Section \ref{sec: inference of dad}), MMD-OPT serves as a \emph{`detector'} that can help differentiate CEs and AEs.
-Then, our method applies a two-pronged process: (1) directly feeding the detected CEs into the classifier, and (2) removing noise from the detected AEs by the denoiser through distributional discrepancy minimization.
+MMD-OPT, \emph{as one stone}, essentially \emph{kills two birds}, i.e., serving two roles in DAD: in the training phase of the denoiser (see Algorithm~\ref{alg: dad}), it acts as a \emph{guiding signal} to minimize the distributional discrepancy between AEs and CEs.
+Then, by simultaneously minimizing the cross-entropy loss, we aim to train a denoiser that can minimize the distributional discrepancy towards the direction of making the classification correct.
+In the inference phase (see Section~\ref{sec: inference of dad}), MMD-OPT acts as a \emph{discriminator} to distinguish between CEs and AEs.
+Then, our method applies a two-pronged process: (1) directly feeding the detected CEs into the classifier, and (2) removing noise from the detected AEs by the well-trained denoiser.
 We provide a visual illustration in Figure \ref{fig: pipeline}.